marko-js/marko/packages/marko/docs/webpack.md

 ];
 ```

-With the above config you can render your top level Marko template server side with a `$global.buildName`, like so:
+With the above config, you can render your top-level Marko template server-side with a `$global.buildName` like so:

 ```javascript
 template.render({ $global: { buildName: "Browser-de" } });
 ```

-This will automatically send assets for the German language.
-Of course in this case you'll want to conditionally send the appropriate assets given a users locale.
-This can be some simply, like so:
+That will automatically send German assets.
+However, what you _probably_ want instead of always serving German is conditionally sending appropriate assets for a user’s locale.
+This can be done like so:

 ```javascript
 template.render({ $global: { buildName: `Browser-${req.language}` } });
 ```

-Note: If a bundle with the provided name does not exist an error will be thrown.
+**Note:** If a bundle with the provided `buildName` does not exist, an error is thrown.

 ## Multiple copies of Marko